michaelkedey/practice-devops-assignments/assignment_010/ASSIGNMENT.md

 ```
 - The id of the [settings.xml](assignment_resources/settings.xml) configuration must be tge same as the id in the [distribution_mgt.xml](assignment_resources/distribuion_mgt.xml)cofiguration.

-- Change the version from SNAPSHOT to RELEASE, to deploy a relese artifact to nexus
+- Inside your `pom.xml` file, change the version from SNAPSHOT to RELEASE, in order to deploy a relese artifact to nexus, and vice versa.

 3. **Package the artificat and deploy to nexus**
 eg.